Jure-Rajcic/sokoban/README.md

 ### Solver:
 - 🤖 Implement a solver button to solve mazes automatically at the beginning of a level.
+- ⚠️ **Note**: The solver button is currently a work in progress and does not function yet.

 Enjoy the classic challenge of Sokoban with modern enhancements for a fresh and engaging experience! 🎉